 Every once in a while, it’s good to have a nice sweat to cleanse your body of toxins.
 It’s even better when you can do it in an ancient Mayan ritual.
 That’s why you should put taking part in a temazcal ceremony high on your list of things to do in Oaxaca.

 The best place to go in the city is Ceviarem Temazcal Oaxaca, but you’ll want to make sure to reserve a spot well ahead of time as they tend to fill up.
-This ancient ceremony is also one of the top things to do in Cancun, don’t miss it!
+This ancient ceremony is also one of the top things to do in Cancun and Cozumel, don’t miss it!

-The cost of this ceremony varies, but for the traditional clean, expect to spend around 700 pesos ($35).
+The cost of this ceremony varies, contact Ceviarem for details.

 10. Go Hiking and Swimming at Hierve el Agua (Boiling Water)